- About Us

 DILATED CARDIOMYOPATHY - Dilated Cardiomyopathy is much less common disease that is similar to the disease in dogs in that the heart dilates, there are thin walls and contractility is poor.

-RESTRICTIVE/ INTERMEDIATE CARDIOMYOPATHY - Restrictive/ intermediate cardiomyopathy as the name implies has features of both hypertrophic and dilated cardiomyopathy in that there is no to mild thickening of the heart muscle wall and mild decrease contractility.
-It typically involves ventriclar chambers that are stiff and result in poof filling.
+RESTRICTIVE/ INTERMEDIATE / UNCLASSIFIED CARDIOMYOPATHY - Restrictive/ intermediate/ unclassified cardiomyopathy as the name implies has features of both hypertrophic and dilated cardiomyopathy in that there is no to mild thickening of the heart muscle wall and mild decrease contractility.
+It typically involves ventricular chambers that are stiff and result in poor filling.
 The left atrium and sometimes both atria are affected.
-This form of cariomyopathy is less common as well.
+This form of cardiomyopathy is less common as well.